Natural Areas Trails Strategy

 Project phases

-Phase 1: We are engaging the community to learn more about key community values, ideas, and opportunities for planning and managing natural area trails in the District.
+Phase 1: We engaged the community to learn more about key community values, ideas, and opportunities for planning and managing natural area trails in the District.

-Phase 2: We will consider key themes we hear through the initial engagement – along with background research and best practices analysis – to help us develop the draft strategy.
-Towards the end of Phase 2, we will provide opportunities to provide input on the draft strategy.
+Phase 2: We considered key themes we hear through the initial engagement – along with background research and best practices analysis – to help us develop the draft strategy.
+We are engaging the community to listen to input on the draft strategy.

 Background

-The District manages the largest area of municipal parkland of the municipalities in the Metro Vancouver region.
+The District manages one of the largest areas of municipal parkland of the municipalities in the Metro Vancouver region.
 Part of District parkland includes large natural areas of mountainside forests, creeks, rivers valleys, and canyons.

 The District’s natural areas trail network is a valued asset within the community for a wide variety of outdoor recreation, social, and health and well-being interests.